 The benefits of natural light have been well-documented.
 From improved sleep to increased vitamin D and the avoidance of seasonal depression, daylight is a proven boost for the system.
 However, as Architect Magazine states, people in cities spend up to 90% of their lives indoors.
 It’s time to let in the light.

 Do cafe shutters help to maintain your view?

 This is one of the main concerns about shutters.
 People worry that they will lose the view from their windows.
 However, even if you’re installing room darkening or solid shutters, shutters, this doesn’t need to be the case.
 The fact is, window shutters are incredibly flexible and can be endlessly adjusted to suit your needs.

 However, it remains true that cafe style shutters will, by design, retain your view of the outside world.
 You’ll have the total privacy afforded by the lower-level shutters and still be able to catch a glimpse of the passing view.

 How much privacy do cafe style shutters provide?

 If you want absolute privacy, you can keep the lower slats of your cafe shutters completely closed.
 This will ensure that passers-by will be unable to see into your home.
 The beauty of half window shutters is that you’ll still keep that airy, bright feel, even though the shutters are completely closed.

-It is worth remembering that you may need to add curtains for full privacy in the evenings.
+It is worth remembering that you may need to add curtains for total privacy in the evenings.
 For this reason, cafe shutters are not recommended for bathrooms or ground floor bedrooms.

-Do they cost less than full height shutters?
+Do cafe shutters cost less than traditional full height shutters?